Minster, Ohio

 Minster is a village in Auglaize and Shelby counties, in the U.S. state of Ohio.
 The population was 3,046 at the 2020 census.
 It is included in the Wapakoneta, Ohio Micropolitan Statistical Area.
 It is adjacent to the village of New Bremen to the north.

-Minster is the home of one of the world's largest yogurt plant, operated by Dannon, which employs more than 400 people.
+Minster is the home of one of the world's largest yogurt plants, operated by Dannon, which employs more than 400 people.
 The Minster Machine Company is also headquartered in Minster.

 History

-Founded in 1832 as Stallostown (for its founder Francis Stallo), the village changed its name to Minster in 1836 (after the heavily Roman Catholic region of Münster in Westphalia, from which many of the settlers came).
+Founded in 1832 as Stallostown (for its founder Francis J. Stallo), the village changed its name to Minster in 1836 (after the heavily Roman Catholic region of Münster in Westphalia, from which many of the settlers came).
 Minster was founded as part of Mercer County, but it was given to Auglaize County when it was created in 1848.
 It was mostly comprised from the beginning by German settlers coming from Cincinnati by way of the Miami-Erie Canal bringing their farming skills and Catholic faith with them.

+One of the early benefits of locating in Minster was the Miami-Erie Canal, which was expected to decrease transportation costs for agricultural produce and finished goods.
+Located between Cleveland Street and Frankfort Street, the canal and footpaths on either side are still visible reminders.
+Located southeast of Minster, the Loramie Creek was expanded for use by the canal system as Lake Loramie reservoir about 1847.
+In 1949 its management was transferred to the Ohio DNR.
+Lake Loramie State Park offers fishing, boating, camping and cabins.

+The canals of Ohio were overshadowed by the efficiency of railroads.
+A branch line was completed through Minster around 1878, connecting to the north with St. Marys and the Lake Erie and Western Railroad mainline.
+In 1922 the Nickel Plate Road gained control.
+The branch line served as a freight and passenger route until its decline, with final passenger service in the 1930s when automobiles became preferred.
+The branch line continued to be a profitable nine-mile stretch serving local industries, active until around the late 1960s when a weak bridge halted service and modern semi-trucks became the lower-cost freight method.

 Most of the roads in Minster were originally named after places in Germany and surrounding areas.
-For example, Webster St. was known as Berlin St..
-It was named after Berlin, Germany.
-Hamilton St. was known as Vienna St., and it was named after Vienna, Austria, Jefferson St. was known as Oldenburg St., and it was named for Oldenburg, Germany.
-A Yearly Oktoberfest is celebrated commending Minster's vast history and German roots.
+For example, Webster Street was known as Berlin Street, Hamilton Street was known as Vienna Street and Jefferson Street was known as Oldenburg Street.
+The early American patriots' surnames were added around 1920, largely due to patriotic sentiment during World War I, while some German street names like Hanover Street and Frankfort Street (named after Frankfurt an der Oder or Frankfurt am Main) remained.

+Since 1975, the yearly Oktoberfest celebrates Minster's German roots, decades of history, and community spirit.